For Alliance exiles, NFL training camps have sure felt good

 EAGAN, Minn.
-(AP) — Karter Schult and his Salt Lake Stallions teammates were assembled one day this spring for what began innocuously as a regular position group gathering for the defensive linemen, when someone in the room glanced at his phone.
+(AP) — Karter Schult and his Salt Lake Stallions teammates were assembled one day this spring for what began as a position group gathering for the defensive linemen when someone in the room glanced at his phone.

 Their employer, the American Alliance of Football , was halting operations just two months into its first and only season.